jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

 **Powers of wine officers**

 ### 62 Power of entry
-(1) A wine officer may at any reasonable time, for the purpose of determining whether or not any person is complying with this Act, or any requirements made under this Act, or whether any wine is in compliance with the requirements of this Act or any requirements made under this Act, without a warrant enter any place (other than a dwellinghouse or marae) at, in, or from which—
+(1) A wine officer may at any reasonable time, for the purpose of determining whether or not any person is complying with this Act, or any requirements made under this Act, or whether any wine is in compliance with the requirements of this Act or any requirements made under this Act, without a warrant enter any place (other than a dwelling house or marae) at, in, or from which—
   (a) any winemaker operates, or any business that is subject to a wine standards management plan or that processes or sells food that is or includes wine, is operated; or
   (b) any exporter operates; or
   (c) any recognised agency or recognised person operates; or (d) the books or records, or other business information kept in writing or electronic form, of any such winemaker, wine business, exporter, recognised agency, or recognised person, are kept.
-(2) A wine officer may, pursuant to and in accordance with the conditions of a search warrant issued under section 65, enter any place (including a dwellinghouse or a marae) specified in the warrant, at any time that is reasonable in the circumstances.
+(2) A wine officer may, pursuant to and in accordance with the conditions of a search warrant issued under section 65, enter any place (including a dwelling house or a marae) specified in the warrant, at any time that is reasonable in the circumstances.
 (3) An officer who exercises any power under this section must produce his or her evidence of appointment as a wine officer, together with evidence of his or her identity,—
   (a) on first entering the place; and
   (b) whenever subsequently reasonably required to do so by a person appearing to have charge of the place or any part of the place.